 This campus offers academic courses for university transfer, technical programs, career programs, and workforce programs and training.
 Goodman also serves as the college's residential campus and has physical facilities for student activities including varsity sports and performing arts.
-The president's home is located on this campus.
 In addition to academic and career-technical curricula, the Goodman Campus offers opportunities for student participation in athletics, band, choral music, art, theatre, publications, and a broad selection of clubs and organizations.